JuliaLang/julia/doc/manual/performance-tips.rst

 A loop containing ``break``, ``continue``, or :obj:`@goto` will cause a compile-time error.

-Using :obj:`@simd` merely gives the compiler license to vectorize.
-Whether it actually does so depends on the compiler.
-To actually benefit from the current implementation, your loop should have the following additional
+To actually benefit from :obj:`@simd` current implementation, your loop should have the following additional properties:
-properties:

 -  The loop must be an innermost loop.
 -  The loop body must be straight-line code.
 This is why :obj:`@inbounds` is